hecko-yes/hecko.my.to/style-guide/index.md

 ## quotation marks

-my brain likes to interpret quotation marks as [scare quotes](https://en.wikipedia.org/wiki/Scare_quotes) even when they're not, so instead i (used to) tend to use backticks (`` ` ``), which due to [markdown](https://en.wikipedia.org/wiki/Markdown) makes the text look like code in places like reddit and discord and this website this only applies sometimes, depending on rules that i'm not sure of yet when i intend to do scare quotes i often multiply them a bunch, e.g. `"""""dubious"""""` when discussing other languages (e.g. toki pona), i use backticks to quote that language and fall back to quotation marks for english, with angle quotes (`«»`) used for yet other languages
+my brain likes to interpret quotation marks as [scare quotes](https://en.wikipedia.org/wiki/Scare_quotes) even when they're not, so instead i used to tend to use backticks (`` ` ``), which due to [markdown](https://en.wikipedia.org/wiki/Markdown) makes the text look like code in places like reddit and discord and this website this doesn't really happen anymore but i'll keep it on this page because why not when i intend to do scare quotes i often multiply them a bunch, e.g. `"""""dubious"""""` when discussing other languages (e.g. toki pona), i use backticks to quote that language and quotation marks for english, with angle quotes (`«»`) used for tertiary languages

-when periods etc exist, i put the ending punctuation of a quoted sentence inside the quotation marks and the ending punctuation of the outer sentence outside the quotation marks; should be common sense but [apparently it isn't](https://writeshop.com/how-to-use-quotation-marks/) (though i do admit doubled punctuation can look kinda ugly, e.g. `They said "Let's go.".`)
+when periods etc exist, i put the ending punctuation of a quoted sentence inside the quotation marks and the ending punctuation of the outer sentence outside the quotation marks; should be common sense but [apparently it isn't](https://writeshop.com/how-to-use-quotation-marks/) (though i do admit doubled punctuation can look a bit weird, e.g. `They said "Let's go.".`)

 ## apostrophe

-very important, almost never omitted, unlike some other chatteurs
+very important, almost never omitted (unlike most other lowercase users)

 ## asterisk

-the usual usage is for rp, a la `*nuzzles u*`, which usually turns into italics when using it for corrections i do `*you're` instead of the `you're*` that many seem to do, because the latter implies that there's a footnote attached to *it* rather than it *being* the footnote
+the usual usage is for [roleplay](#in-roleplay), a la `*nuzzles u*`, which usually turns into italics when using it for corrections i do `*you're` instead of the `you're*` that many seem to do, because the latter implies that there's a footnote attached to *it* rather than it *being* the footnote

 ## slash